-If the actuarial present value of your benefit is \$1,000 or less, the Trustees will pay your retirement benefit in a lump sum instead of setting up monthly payments.
+If the actuarial present value of your benefit is \$5,000 or less, the Trustees will pay your retirement benefit in a lump sum instead of setting up monthly payments.
 No other form of payment will be available, and no further benefit will be payable from the plan.
-You may ask the Gladstone Administration Office to pay all or part of this lump-sum cash-out directly to a traditional IRA (individual retirement account or individual retirement annuity), a Roth IRA, or another employer's qualified plan.
+You may ask the Gladstone Administration Office to pay all or part of this lump-sum cash-out directly to a traditional IRA (individual retirement account or individual retirement annuity), a Roth IRA, or another employer's qualified plan, or a SIMPLE IRA (provided the rollover is made after the two-year period following the date you first participated in the SIMPLE IRA).
 This is called a direct rollover.
 Unless a direct rollover is made, 20% of the lump sum must be withheld for federal income taxes.